 The Funds propose to engage in a continuous offering of Shares in the manner described below.
-Each Fund is seeking the ability to offer multiple classes of Shares, such as the Initial Class Shares and New Class Shares.14 In the future, a Fund's Board could adopt this or another structure with respect to distribution and service expenses.
+Each Fund is seeking the ability to offer multiple classes of Shares.16 In the future, a Fund's Board could adopt this or another structure with respect to distribution and service expenses.
 Additional classes may permit an investor to choose the method of purchasing Shares that the investor deems most beneficial, based on factors applicable to the investor, such as the amount of the purchase or the length of time the investor expects to hold the Shares.
 In the future, for any Shares of a Fund subject to an asset-based service or distribution fee, the Funds will offer an exchange privilege or conversion feature.
-Any such privilege or feature introduced in the future (including one implemented in connection with a Fund's listing of a class of its Shares on an exchange) will comply with Rules 11a-1, 11a-3 and 18f-3 under the 1940 Act as if the Fund were an open-end management investment company.
-If a class of Shares were to be listed on an exchange in the future, all other then-existing classes of Shares of the listing Fund will be converted into the listed class, without the imposition of any sales load, fee or other charge.
+Any such privilege or feature introduced in the future (including one implemented in connection with a Fund's listing of a class of its Shares on a securities exchange) will comply with Rules 11a-1, 11a-3 and 18f-3 under the 1940 Act as if the Fund were an open-end management investment company.
+If a class of Shares were to be listed on a securities exchange in the future, all other then-existing classes of Shares of the listing Fund will be converted into the listed class, without the imposition of any sales load, fee or other charge.